frcyan/frcyan.github.io/_posts/2025-07-27-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Dragonwell, reborn."
+title:  "Dragon Well, reborn."
 date:   2025-07-27 12:35:43 -0500
 categories: blog
 ---
 Hello.
-Welcome to Dragonwell!
+Welcome to Dragon Well!

-It's been a while again, if you were one of the visitors of old Dragonwell.
-This time around, I can say with certainty that Dragonwell is back in full swing.
+It's been a while again, if you were one of the visitors of old Dragon Well.
+This time around, I can say with certainty that Dragon Well is back in full swing.
 I, aka Death Valley or 青灵, am back updating this blog.

 To give you a brief summary of what's happened to the website in this couple of years where I went inactive, here's the story:
 Originally, the website's run on Wordpress.com.
 They provided me a set of easy tools for editing blog posts and a hosting service that was ~ 50 dollars a year.
 I remember for the first year, I got a discount so it wasn't bad.
 But on the second year, I decided to ditch this service because of the price.